The Exact Factorizations of Almost Simple Groups: Introduction

-\chapter{Introduction}
+\section{Introduction}

 An expression $G=HK$ of a group $G$ as the product of subgroups $H$ and $K$ is called a \emph{factorization} of $G$, where $H$ and $K$ are called \emph{factors}.
-It is said to be \emph{exact} if $H\cap K=1$.
-Studying factorizations of a group is often an efficient approach for understanding the group structure and the group actions.
+A group factorization is said to be \emph{exact} if the intersection of the two factors is trivial.
+Recall that a finite group $G$ is said to be \emph{almost simple} if $S\leqslant G\leqslant\Aut(S)$ for some nonabelian simple group $S$, where $S=\Soc(G)$ is the \emph{socle} of $G$.
+The following is a long-standing problem in group theory.

-Permutation groups containing a transitive or regular subgroup form an important class of permutation groups which has been studied for a long time, dated back to Burnside in the 19th century.
-This motivated the so-called inclusion problem of permutation groups.
-If $G$ is a permutation group with point stabilizer $K$, then a subgroup $H<G$ is transitive if and only if $G=HK$, and further $H$ is regular if and only if $G=HK$ is an exact factorization.
-Thus the problem of studying group factorizations and the inclusion problem of permutation groups are tightly linked.
-For a review of literature and background of this topic, the reader is referred to the Introduction of \cite{LPS2010}.

-The work of \cite{LPS1990} and \cite{LPS2010} greatly changed the status of the long-standing open problem of determining primitive permutation groups containing a regular subgroup, refer to \cite{Wielandt1964}.
-Many problems in algebra and combinatorics are reduced to the problem of group factorization, see \cite{LX} for the study of Cayley graphs, and see \cite{GS1995} for the study of monodromy groups of polynomials.
-However, some of them can only be reduced to the quasiprimitive case instead of the primitive case, see \cite{Praeger92} for the study of $s$-arc transitive graphs, and Theorem~\ref{3-trans-Cay} for the characterization of $s$-arc transitive Cayley graphs of simple groups.